Who receives green carts

 - Green carts and blue carts will be picked up every week on the same day.
 Since the majority of household waste is compostable and may smell, this material will be picked up once a week.

-- Black carts will be picked up once every two weeks on a different day since more than half of our garbage is compostable material that can go in your green cart.
+- Black carts will be picked up once every two weeks on a different day than blue and green carts since more than half of our garbage is compostable material that can go in your green cart.

-Residential garbage collection (pick-up only) is supported by your property taxes.
-The savings achieve by changing Black Cart collection to once every two weeks will be invested into the Green Cart program to reduce the monthly rate to $6.50/month.
+Black cart garbage collection (pick-up only) is supported by your property taxes.
+The savings achieved by changing Black Cart collection to once every two weeks will be invested into the Green Cart program to reduce the monthly rate to $6.50/month.

-The Waste Management Charge on your utility bill (ENMAX) is for the costs of disposing and managing residential garbage at The City's three landfills.
+The Waste Management Charge on your utility bill (ENMAX) is for the costs associated with disposing and managing residential garbage at The City's three landfills.

-Most of the compost will be sold in bulk to companies such as landscape soil blenders, compost baggers and farmers.
-The proceeds from the sale of the compost help reduce the processing costs and lower the program fee.
+The majority of the compost will be sold in bulk to companies such as landscape soil blenders and compost baggers.
+The proceeds from the sale of the compost help reduce the processing cost and lower the Green Cart program fee.

-Some of the compost will be made available to the community for free.
+A portion of the finished compost will be made available to the community for free.
+This includes:

 - select giveaway days for the public starting in 2018.